loafoe/terraform-provider-htpasswd/docs/data-sources/password.md

 # htpasswd_password

 ~> This data source is deprecated.
-Please switch to the resource.
+Please switch to the resource which has additional features.

 Generates hashes of provided password string